campg2j003/md2html/readme.md

 # Configuration File
 `md2html` looks for a file called `md2html.cfg` in the same folder as the source file.
 It is an INI-style file containing a section for each source file in the folder.
+It is read as utf-8 (with or without a BOM).
 It can currently contain the following options:

 - `title=page title`: the title of the HTML page.
 - `toctitle=TOC title`: text that is placed in a `<span>` element just before the TOC.